CapMetro: Labor relations

-As a public entity, Capital Metro is prohibited by Texas law from entering into a traditional collective bargaining agreement with a labor union in the United States.
-In 1991, however, to comply fully with a state law prohibiting public entities from supervising unionized employees with collective bargaining rights, the Capital Metro board determined that its unionized employees and their supervisors should be transferred to a separate non-profit company.
-In January 1992, Capital Metro created StarTran, Inc., a private entity that acts as the authority's agent in managing its unionized workforce.
+As a public entity, CapMetro is prohibited by Texas law from entering into a traditional collective bargaining agreement with a labor union in the United States.
+In 1991, however, to comply fully with a state law prohibiting public entities from supervising unionized employees with collective bargaining rights, the CapMetro board determined that its unionized employees and their supervisors should be transferred to a separate non-profit company.

+In January 1992, CapMetro created StarTran Inc., a private entity that acts as the authority's agent in managing its unionized workforce.

-On the other hand, Metro drivers and mechanics are represented by the Amalgamated Transit Union, a major labor union representing workers in the transit system that boasts over 188,000 members representing workers.
-StarTran and the AUT have in the past had troubled contract negotiations, that most recently resulted in a general strike in November 2008.
+Metro drivers and mechanics are instead represented by the Amalgamated Transit Union, a major labor union representing workers in the transit system that boasts over 188,000 members representing workers.
+StarTran and the ATU have in the past had troubled contract negotiations, that most recently resulted in a general strike in November 2008.

 In 2008, StarTran voted to begin a general strike, despite the fact that StarTran employees were already the highest paid bus operators in the state.
 Beginning on November 5, 2008, the strike caused the transit agency to reduce its fixed and paratransit service levels, particularly impacting Austin residents who had to use public transit.
 During the strike, the agency initially provided only those routes on the contingency map for a reduced number of hours but added others as resources became available.
-The Sunset Advisory Commission released its report on Capital Metro in April 2010.
+The Sunset Advisory Commission released its report on CapMetro in April 2010.

-Capital Metro also contracts with two other service providers for bus operations, First Transit, Veolia Transport and the Capital Area Rural Transportation System (CARTS).
-First Transit provides shuttle service for University of Texas students, faculty and staff.
+CapMetro formerly contracted with First Transit, Veolia Transport, but still uses the Capital Area Rural Transportation System (CARTS).